alinex/node-report/README.md

 - easy markdown writing
 - feature rich markdown
-- export as text or html
+- export as text or html (also optimized for email)
 - export as pdf, png or jpg
 - console formatting support